-This tour of the Reykjanes Peninsula and The Lava Tunnel is an introduction to Iceland’s incredible landscapes, with it’s unique geology a result of the separating tectonic plates that are pulling it apart.
-Keflavík airport, just south-west of Reykjavík, is why most people head out to this peninsula, but there are plenty of amazing sights to see, with vast lava fields, geothermal hot springs, dramatic coastlines and breathtaking lava tunnels.
+This tour of the Reykjanes Peninsula, the Geldingadalur volcano area and The Lava Tunnel is an introduction to Iceland’s incredible landscapes, with it’s unique geology.
+This tour is operated by our partners Hidden Iceland, and you will join one of their expert guides for this excursion.
+Please note: This tour visits the lava fields from the 2021 eruption in Geldingadalur.
+The tour does not go close to the crater that is currently erupting (as of July 2023) by litli Hrútur.
+You may see some of the smoke from the erupting crater or lava flow but as hiking to the crater is about 10km (6 miles) each way it is too far for a day tour that includes other activities.
+Keflavík airport, just south-west of Reykjavík, is why most people head out to this peninsula, but there are plenty of amazing sights to see, including the newest lava field in Iceland created when the Geldingadalur volcano suddenly started erupting in March 2021, the first eruption in the area in about 800 years.
+You will also see geothermal hot springs, dramatic coastlines and the breathtaking Lava Tunnel.
 Explore this gem of Iceland, hiding in plain sight, often only visited by locals.
 This Reykjanes tour takes you to the most fascinating sights in this geological hotspot, which is included in the UNESCO Global Geopark.
 The day is topped off by taking a guided tour through one of Iceland’s largest lava tunnels, formed thousands of years ago.
 The formations and colours within the scorched earth of The Lava Tunnel have to be seen to be believed.

 This tour is for most people although we do not recommend to those that have difficulties with balance, difficulties walking on uneven surface (such as snow) or difficulties walking up or down steep stairs.